circlefin/perimeter-protocol/docs/index.md

 modifier onlySnapshottedPool()
 ```

-_Modifier to ensure the Pool is snapshotted._
+_Modifier to ensure the Pool is snapshotted before proceeding.._

 ### onlyPermittedLender